-- Pay the required $35 graduation fee.
+- Pay the required $35 graduation application fee.

 Participation in Commencement

 Commencement is held in December and May.
 Two months prior to the intended completion date, each candidate must file an online Application for Graduation.
 The Registrar's Office will notify students by email of the dates and provide a link to the online application.
-The graduation fee of $35 will be charged to the candidate's account without regard to commencement participation.
+The graduation application fee of $35 will be charged to the candidate's account without regard to commencement participation.

 Degree candidates may participate in commencement only if all graduate degree requirements will be completed no later than the last day of the semester.